(Celebrate Recovery Richmond Kentucky/ Facebook)

-Call it numb, if you will, but that doesn't really capture the desperate and anesthetized nihilism that somehow evolved by itself within that separate universe that is addiction.
+Call it numb, if you will, but that doesn't really capture the desperate and anesthetized emptiness that somehow evolved inside me in that separate Universe known as Addiction.

 My brain was not so much chemically preserved as betrayed.
 Yes, I felt betrayed by this chemical compound we call alcohol.
 The feeling at this particular intersection was no different than if I had been betrayed by a lover, only more numbing.
 And insane.
 Insane and insensate.

-Alcohol would have to be made dead.
-This chain of words in English (and presumably all human languages) may not suitably capture the separation of subject and object, welded together as alcohol and I were after 30 years and 50,000 drinks.
+Alcohol-Would-Have-to-Be-Made-Dead.
+This chain of words in English (and presumably all human languages) may not suitably capture the separation of subject and object, Me & Alcohol, welded together as Alcohol & I were after 30 years and more than 50,000 drinks.

 And still, and yet, and soon, I would relapse again and again.

-Human trust?
-(Intuition) We're back to the intuition part of the opening quote, which I'll repeat again here: "Learn the difference between the sound of your intuition guiding you and your traumas misleading you."
-Human trust?
-I would need intuition to bring me back to humanity, like an amoeba inching towards the light.
-The Alcoholic Animal that I had become would need to move me back from that chemical precipice.
+HUMAN TRUST: (Intuition) We're back to the Intuition part of the opening quote, which I'll repeat again here: "Learn the difference between the sound of your intuition guiding you and your traumas misleading you."
+Human Trust?
+I would need more than Intuition to bring me back to Humanity, like an amoeba inching towards the light.
+The Alcoholic Animal that I had become would need to move back from the Chemical Precipice and Rejoin the Human Race.

 More Human Connection.
 More Help and a renewed Trust.
 Fresh, Changed Perspectives, New Opportunities.
 Eventually I learned that Recovery is Possible, Doable, Irreplaceable.

 I came to believe that "Nothing matters more than that we remain sober because when we remain sober everything matters more."

 #Enjoy my first book, the Autobiographical Fiction titled ALL DRINKING ASIDE: The Destruction, Deconstruction & Reconstruction of an Alcoholic Animal.
 Find it on Amazon.
 Book it here: http://amzn.to/1bX6JyO